Putting More Speed in Express

 Since their new commercetools implementation, things have become more streamlined in the Engineering Department.

 In November 2020, Express was in a code freeze the week leading up to Black Friday.
 C-level executives approved and requested a change to the site the Wednesday morning before Thanksgiving.
-Jake & Tim’s teams were able to complete the request and push code without a single hiccup that same day.
+The Aries leadership team was able to complete the request and push code without a single hiccup that same day.

 From a fiscal perspective, the amount of money Express spent on just one year of a service agreement with its old platform now covers three years of commercetools costs.
 Not to mention all the time and resources saved now that things operate more efficiently and effectively.